MSN Core Courses – (15 credits) – Courses are each 8 weeks in length

 NURS 653M – Psychiatric-Mental Health Nursing Concepts II (3 cr)

 This course will examine various theories of care for vulnerable populations across the lifespan suffering from mental and emotional distress, including co-occurring disorders.
 The most common psychiatric disorders within these populations as well as various psychotherapeutic approaches and the most common psychiatric medications used to manage the illnesses to restore health will be examined.
+One, 2-day, on-campus immersion required.
 Prerequisite: NURS 6XX Psychiatric-Mental Health Nursing Concepts I

 Psychiatric-Mental Health Nurse Practitioner Practicum Courses (10 credits) – Courses are each 16 weeks in length